renovatebot/renovate/docs/usage/mend-hosted/app-secrets.md

    ![Credentials settings page](../assets/images/app-settings/app-credentials.png)

-4. Reference the secret from Renovate config files inside the repo.
+4. Use can reference the secret from Renovate config files inside the repo.
+Alternatively, you can use the Host Rules UI (see below).

    ```json
    {